-Companies can have their compliance management system certified according to ISO 19600.
+Companies can have their compliance management system certified in accordance with ISO 19600.
 Whether and when this makes sense must be carefully examined.

-The standard can be applied in companies as well as in other organisations.
+The standard can be applied both in companies and in other organizations.
 Small and medium-sized companies can also benefit from the standard, as the recommendations are scalable and can be applied to varying degrees depending on the size of the company.

 The Compliance Management System (CMS) of ISO 19600 is based on five pillars, which can also serve as a "roadmap" for the introduction of a CMS: